-The winged black ants that people usually see during the spring and summer months are not a species in and of themselves, as many people believe.
-While there are some winged ants, as a rule, the ones we see are merely regular ants that for a short time take to the air to mate.
-These winged ants may or may not be black, although black ants are commonly seen.
-It is also not uncommon to see large swarms of flying ants around trees, or other high places.
-Sometimes, they may even be seen in homes.
+Flying, stinging ants seem like nightmare fuel, but not all flying ants bite or sting.
+The winged black ants that you might see in spring and summer aren't a species in and of themselves, as many people believe.
+While there are some winged ants, as a rule, the ones you see are merely regular ants that, for a short time, take to the air to mate.
+You might see large swarms of flying ants around trees or other high places, and sometimes they may even be seen in homes.

 Rearing Potential Colonies